All Episodes

 Well, let me tell you something.

-Let me tell you that's no different than that it's the same thing as the White House orchestrating propaganda with the National Endowment for the Arts.
+It's the same thing as the White House orchestrating propaganda with the National Endowment for the Arts.

 It's no different than what Acorn's doing.

-I I can't say this enough.
+I mean folks I, I can't say this enough.

-When the terrorist leader of the world, Mahmoud Ahmadini Zad runs around the United Nations and on American Media saying the U.S. president agrees with me about his country, about his own country.
+I mean it's really really serious when the terrorist leader of the world, Mahmoud Ahmadinezad, runs around the United Nations and on American media saying, the?

 That is not a beautiful thing.

-Thanks for the call out there, Frank.
+Thanks for the call out there Frank.

-Another dull Democrat loser says that criticism of Obama is racist.
+Now another dull Democrat loser says that criticism of Obama is racist.

-That's from Walter F. Mundell today, who says that there is a racial edge to Obama's foes.
+Uh, who says that there is a racial edge to Obama's foes.

-Next, they'll bring out McGovern.
+Next they'll bring out Mcgovern.

 Okay, good.